-The East Lansing Public Schools is creating a grade level outline of technology expectations for grades K-12 and using the ISTE indicators and Michigan Educational Technology Standards (METS) as reference sets.
+The East Lansing Public Schools has created a grade level outline of technology expectations for grades K-6 using the ISTE indicators and Michigan Educational Technology Standards (METS) as reference sets.
+(Grades 7-12 also use the METS for reference, but we have not yet created a comprehensive curriculum.)
 The METS, being closely aligned with the NETS, serve as guidelines when it comes to establishing or reviewing the curriculum and the placement of performance indicators.

 Starting in 2008, a sub-committee of teachers, principals, and district administrators met to discuss and plan the integration of technology with the district curriculum.
+In 2009, the district created a comprehensive K-6 technology curriculum designed to seamlessly integrate into the existing K-6 curriculum.
 The following points were identified as being crucial to the success of technology integration:

-- Establishing the METS framework as a guideline in regard to defining technology integration and performance indicators. - Grade-level technology skills and expectations need to be consistent and based on an established framework. - Integrating technology at earlier grade levels to better prepare the students for a more demanding curriculum. - Broadening the elective technology curriculum to offer a wider range of skill sets for students with technological interests. - Equalizing the technology offerings in the district buildings and providing the same education to all students. - Focusing professional development around differentiating instruction to address the unique needs of all students.
+- Establishing the METS framework as a guideline in regard to defining technology integration and performance indicators. - Grade-level technology skills and expectations need to be consistent and based on an established framework. - Integrating technology at earlier grade levels to better prepare the students for a more demanding curriculum. - Broadening the elective technology curriculum to offer a wider range of skill sets for students with technological interests. - Equalizing the technology offerings in the district buildings and providing the same education to all students. - Focusing professional development around differentiating instruction to address the unique needs of all students. - The technology curriculum must not be more work for teachers; it must be embedded into the existing curriculum.